 I’ve been running my global organic cooking school for over thirteen years and have witnessed the rise of organics and also the trends that follow.
 I’ve been eating organic food since the mid nineties and would average around 75% of my dietary intake being made up of organic produce.
 I’m not orthoplexic about it though, but I am living proof that eating this way gives you more vitality and has anti-aging benefits – I turned 47 last month.

-In today’s compelling episode of Healthtalks TV I ask Nat and Jess what eating organic means to them.
+In this compelling episode of Healthtalks TV I ask Nat and Jess what eating organic means to them.

 Click on the image below to watch or click this link